-Instructional costs and services for the year ended December 31, 2012 rose to \$2,926,837 from \$2,200,034 for the year ended December 31, 2011, an increase of 33%.
+Instructional costs and services for the vear ended December 31, 2012 rose to \$899.909 from \$525.907 for the vear ended December 31, 2011, an increase of 71%.
 The increase is primarily attributable to higher charges associated with non-capitalizable courseware costs and payments to faculty due to the increase in class completions.
 As student enrollment levels increase, instructional costs and services should rise commensurately.
 However, as Aspen increases its full-time degree-seeking student enrollments, the higher gross margins associated with such students should lead to the growth rate in instructional costs and services to lag that of overall revenues.

-Revenues less instructional costs and services, a measure of the gross profit of Aspen operations, for the year ended December 31, 2012 declined to \$2,090,376 from \$2,277,897 for the year ended December 31, 2011, a decrease of 8%.
-Gross profit from Aspen's full-time degree-seeking students declined to \$1,785,030 for the year ended December 31, 2011 from \$1,946,899 for the year ended December 31, 2011, a decrease of 8%.
-The timing impact of the Legacy Tuition Plan was experienced in the second half of 2012 as Aspen's gross profit from full-time degree-seeking students fell at a year/year rate of 14% versus a 1% decline during the first half of 2012.
+Revenues less instructional costs and services, a measure of the gross profit of Aspen operations, for the year ended December 31, 2012 declined to \$1,785,022 from \$1,820,331 for the year ended December 31, 2011, a decrease of 2%.
+The timing impact of the Legacy Tuition Plan was experienced in the second half of 2012 as Aspen's gross profit from full-time degree-seeking students fell at a vear/year rate of 15% versus a1% decline during the first half of 2012.
 This is because the second half of 2011 was affected by a large number of Legacy Tuition Plan students completing their initial four courses which contributed gross profits in contrast to later periods with a lower number of initial four courses taken by Legacy Tuition Plan students.
-After the initial four courses, gross profit from the Legacy Tuition Plan is immaterial.
-Gross profit growth is expected in 2013 as new full-time degree-seeking student enrollments increase and Legacy Tuition Plan students represent a shrinking portion of the total full-time degree-seeking student population.
-Gross profit from Aspen's third-party corporate employee certificate programs and part-time degree programs declined to \$305,346 for the year ended December 31, 2012 from \$330,998 for the year ended December 31, 2011, a decrease of 8%.
-The timing impact of Hurricane Sandy was experienced in the second half of 2012 as Aspen's gross profit from third-party corporate employee certificate programs and part-time degree programs fell at a year/year rate of 44% versus a year/year growth rate of 35% during the first half of 2012.
-Gross profit growth in 2013 should benefit from the growing number of regular rate students, the de-emphasis of low-margin third-party-sourced corporate employee certificate programs and the ramp-up of Aspen's own certificate programs.
+After the initial four courses, gross profit from the Legacy Tuition Plan students represent a shrinking portion of the total full-time degree-seeking student enrollments increase and Legacy Tuition Plan students represent a shrinking portion of the total full-time degree-seeking student population.
+Gross profit growth in 2013 should benefit from the growing number of regular rate students and the ramp-up of Aspen's own certificate programs.